opentelemetry plugin

 “”

-Node name for reporting, cannot be empty
+Node name when reporting, cannot be empty

 trace_otlp_http_exporter_url